27 Apr 2021

 Two journeys, one milestone

 Though their life experiences are vastly different, they exemplify WWF's commitment to collaboration, diversity and partnerships that span cultures and generations.
-Partnerships that honour the rich heritage of our First Nations people yet also draw on today's innovations.
+Partnerships that honour the rich heritage of our First Nations Peoples yet also draw on today's innovations.

-Cliff grew up in a tiny rural town in southeast Queensland, one of 10 children and deeply connected to Country.
+Cliff grew up in a tiny rural town in South East Queensland, one of 10 children and deeply connected to Country.
 His childhood was filled with fishing and swimming and other outdoor adventures, the days book-ended by the rising and setting of the sun.
 "We were always out in the bush," he says.
 "It was our playground."

 Cliff Cobbo and Jasmine Ledger yarning